RichardJohnNowell/Citizens-and-Science/README.md

         </a>
 </div>

-A somewhat specialist page that demonstrates that citizens can do real science and the results can be scientifically worthwhile.
+This page demonstrates that citizens can do real science and the results can be scientifically worthwhile.
 As the opening paragraph points out, if citizen science didn't produce scientifically-accepted results, then no-one would use it.
 Money